Being on duty... perhaps

 while on rounds.

-When you contact someone for alcohol, noise, drugs,
+So, it may not really be fun, but when you contact someone for alcohol, noise, drugs,

 hallway rugby or any other breach of the residence